hemantksingh/shellpower/README.md

 ## Test a package

+To ensure the application package is good to be released, you can

-* Create an application package, install it and run tests against it e.g. `make test-package APPLICATION=iisconfig NUGET_SOURCE=$PWD`
+* Create an application nuget package, install it locally and run tests against it
+* `make test-package APPLICATION=iisconfig NUGET_SOURCE=$PWD`

 ## Appveyor